alttch/eva3/doc/sfa/sfa_framework.rst

 Common problems which may arise:

 * SFA server reboot and loss of session data.
-* Breaking the WebSocket connection due to frontend reboot or another reason.
+* Breaking the WebSocket connection due to front-end reboot or another reason.

 To control the session, SFA Framework requests SFA API :ref:`test<sfapi_test>` every **eva_sfa_heartbeat_interval** (*5* seconds by default).
 WebSocket is